 Enable Remote Tracking

-In case your phone gets stolen; it will be easy to track it with the same account you had, so you can lock it or/and remotely wipe its contents.
+If your phone is stolen, you can track it easily using the same account you had and then lock it or remotely wipe its contents.

 Write Your IMEI Number